 Mrs. Green, who died in 1986, championed the cause of opening new career paths for women in science and provided a major bequest to Southwestern Medical Foundation.
 The Visiting Professorship promotes the accomplishments of women in science and medicine and provides inspiration to UT Southwestern's junior faculty and trainees.
 Our visiting professor meets with individuals and with diverse groups on campus and presents a University Lecture.

-For the academic year 2012-2013, Nancy Andrews, M.D., Ph.D. will serve as the Visiting Professor, which will include her presentation of the University Lecture at 4 p.m. on February 6, 2013, in the Excellence in Education Auditorium on North Campus (NB2).
-Dr. Andrews is Dean of the Duke University School of Medicine and has the distinction of being the first female to hold this position at a top medical school.
+Nancy Andrews, M.D., Ph.D. was named as the Visiting Professor for the 2012–2013 academic year.
+She presented her University Lecture on February 6, 2013.
+Dr. Andrews is Dean of the Duke University School of Medicine and has the distinction of being the first woman to hold this position at a top medical school.

-Dr. Andrews graduated with BS and MS degrees in molecular biophysics and biochemistry from Yale.
-She earned her M.D. from Harvard Medical School and Ph.D. in biology from the Massachusetts Institute of Technology (MIT) under the mentorship of David Baltimore.
-She completed her internship and residency in pediatrics, as well as a hematology/oncology fellowship at Children's Hospital Boston.
-Dr. Andrews carried out her postdoctoral research with Stuart Orkin at Harvard Medical School.
+Dr. Andrews graduated with B.S. and M.S. degrees in molecular biophysics and biochemistry from Yale.
+She earned her M.D. from Harvard Medical School and Ph.D. in biology from the Massachusetts Institute of Technology (MIT) under the mentorship of David Baltimore, Ph.D..
+She completed her internship and residency in pediatrics, as well as a hematology/oncology fellowship at Boston Children's Hospital.
+Dr. Andrews carried out her postdoctoral research with Stuart Orkin, M.D. at Harvard Medical School.

-Dr. Andrews' research in iron homeostasis and the study of treatments and molecular processes governing iron diseases, such as anemia and hemochromatosis, has been groundbreaking.
+Dr. Andrews performs groundbreaking research in iron homeostasis and the study of treatments and molecular processes governing iron diseases such as anemia and hemochromatosis.
 She has been honored as an investigator of Howard Hughes Medical Institute and named to the American Academy of Arts and Sciences and the Institute of Medicine.

 While at Harvard, she received the Dean's Leadership Award for the Advancement of Women Faculty.
 Dr. Andrews is also a founding member of the Rosalind Franklin Society, which aims to ensure that outstanding female scientists are recognized for their contributions.